-Code of Federal Regulations, Part 49, Section 26 provides the requirements of the DBE Program on federally funded projects.
+Code of Federal Regulations, Title 49, Part 26 (49 CFR 26), "Participation by Disadvantaged Business Enterprises in Department of Transportation Financial Assistance Programs," provides the requirements of the DBE Program on federally funded projects.
 DBEs are defined as firms owned and controlled by individuals who are both socially and economically disadvantaged.
 For the state's federally assisted transportation program, Caltrans establishes an annual overall participation goal for DBEs.
 Caltrans strives to meet the annual goal through varying individual contract goals that contractors must either meet or conduct a good faith effort to meet during the bidding process.